mimerkou/recipe-app/README.md

 React Recipe App

-Simple app using the edamam food API.
+Simple app using React Hooks and the Edamam Food API.
 Based on user input, the app displays some recipes that are fetched from the API endpoint.